SpringRoll/SpringRollContainer/README.md

 ```

-The typical html can look something like this however the button may be positioned anywhere in the html as long ass it is not inside the iframe
+The typical html can look something like this however the button may be positioned anywhere in the html as long as it is not inside the iframe

 ```html